The Best European Christmas Markets Road Trip: A One Week Itinerary

 Renting an apartment is possible (even for 1 night) and can be a good alternative to staying in a hotel.
 There are also lots of great, locally-owned B&Bs in Europe.

-Many cites have excellent public transport, which are often trams, so you can stay a little further out of the city and still have easy access to the centre.
+Many cities have excellent public transport, which are often trams, so you can stay a little further out of the city and still have easy access to the centre.
 Websites like Booking.com or Hostelworld.com are good for initially sourcing accommodation.
 It’s always worth checking whether you can get the room cheaper via the accommodation’s own website.

-How to get from UK to Europe
+How to get from the UK to Europe

 For many, a trip to mainland Europe starts or ends in the UK.
 Or you may be an international visitor, wishing to include the UK in your itinerary.
 Here are the best ways to get between the UK and mainland Europe.
 Each route can be done without flying, which is more eco-friendly and means you can take a car too.